ElinaFF/PICO/index.md

 >
 > *Targets column selection panel*

-After setting the target column, we need to set the samples column.
-This column have to contains **unique IDs** for each samples.
+After setting the target column, we need to set the samples' column.
+This column has to contain **unique IDs** for each sample.

 > ![](imgs/2022-06-07-11-44-48.png)
 >